babeard1/wp-block-lib/README.md

+Misc WP Block to re-use

-Conten Inserter: Just a div wrapper and renderAppender.
+Content Inserter: Just a div wrapper and renderAppender.